Victorian Afternoon Tea - June 27, 2017

 27 guests gathered in Victoria Hall to enjoy the Montreal Dickens Fellowship's fifth Victorian Afternoon tea.

-Several of the guests wore elegant period costumes
+Several guests wore elegant period costumes

 and many sported colourful, flower-laden sun bonnets.